ICC takes custody of former Philippine President Rodrigo Duterte in crimes against humanity case

 The ICC judges who issued the warrant also said that the alleged crimes fall within the court's jurisdiction.
 They said Duterte’s arrest was necessary because of what they called the “risk of interference with the investigations and the security of witnesses and victims.”

-Aleksandar Furtula in The Hague, Joeal Calupitan and Basilio Sepe in Manila, Philippines, and Jerry Harmer in Bangkok, contributed to this report.
+Aleksandar Furtula in The Hague, Joeal Calupitan and Basilio Sepe in Manila, Philippines, Jerry Harmer in Bangkok, and Molly Quell contributed to this report.

 Credit: AP